observablehq/framework/docs/getting-started.md

 # Getting started

 Welcome!
 This tutorial will guide your first steps with Observable Framework.
-(We’ll refer to it as “Framework” for short.)
-If you follow this tutorial to the end, you’ll have a live dashboard ready to share. 🚀

-Before we begin, let’s review the development workflow, end-to-end.
-Framework is a **local development server**, a **static site generator**, and a **command-line interface** to Observable, all rolled into one!
+(We call it “Framework” for short.)
+Framework is a new way of building data apps that combines the power of JavaScript for interactive graphics on the front-end with any language you want on the back-end for data preparation and analysis.

+In this tutorial, you’ll create a live dashboard of your local weather. 🌦️ But before we begin, let’s first review the end-to-end development workflow.
+Framework is three things in one:

+- a **local development server** that you use to preview your project locally during development, with instant updates as you save changes,
+- a **static site generator** that compiles your Markdown, JavaScript, and other sources and static assets — alongside data snapshots generated dynamically by loaders — into a static site that you can host anywhere, and
+- a **command-line interface** to Observable so that you can quickly and securely share your site with your team (or the world, or whoever).

+We’ll touch on each of these parts in this tutorial.

 ```js
 const digraph = dot`digraph {